Angelo Tsagarakis: JL Bourg-en-Bresse (LNB Pro B) 2011–12

 For the second straight season in JL Bourg-en-Bresse, Tsagarakis distinguished himself as one of the best French players in the French 2nd-tier level LNB Pro B league.
-Considered a potential MVP candidate throughout the season, by specialized websites such as "catch-and-shoot.fr" and "basketactu.com", he unfortunately suffered 2 broken ribs after a blind hit from Denain's power forward Juwann James. in late November 2011.
+Considered a potential MVP candidate throughout the season, by specialized websites such as "catch-and-shoot.fr" and "basketactu.com", he suffered 2 broken ribs after a blind hit from Denain's power forward Juwann James in late November 2011.

 Before that injury kept him off from the court for 8 weeks, Tsagarakis was averaging 15.3 points per game, making him the second leading scorer among all French players in the league.
 In the meantime, he was selected by the basketball media as a LNB Pro B All-Star at the season's mid-season.

 He finished the year averaging 13.6 points per game, while shooting 45% from the field and 40% from 3 point land, with 2.4 assists, and 1.7 turnovers per game (with an 11 efficiency) in 26 minutes spent on the court per game, which secured his spot on the All-Pro B Team that was selected by "catch-and-shoot.fr" at the end of the season.

 Champagne Châlons Reims Basket (LNB Pro B) 2012–13

 Following up the previous two seasons in the Ain county, Tsagarakis signed with Champagne Châlons Reims Basket, a proven candidate to win a league promotion to the French top-tier level Pro A. He helped the CCRB team make it all the way to the Pro B finals.
 (Live broadcast of the finals was on the French cable TV channel Sport+ of the Canal+ group).
-CCRB eventually lost the finals 2-0 against Olympique d'Antibes, but Tsagarakis put up averages of 13 points and 11.5 PIR per game in the series, while shooting at 48.5% from 3 point range.
+CCRB eventually lost the finals 2–0 against Olympique d'Antibes, but Tsagarakis put up averages of 13 points and 11.5 PIR per game in the series, while shooting at 48.5% from 3 point range.

 He finished the regular season as the 9th best French nationality scorer in the league, with an average of 12.2 points per game, which earned him his second straight Pro B All-Star selection by the media.
 He was later selected at the end of the season to the All-Pro B First Team by the specialized site "Catch & Shoot".
 He also led the league in free-throw shooting percentage, at 91.5% on the season (65 of 71).